10 Random Thoughts While Bikepacking

-When I was traveling by bicycle, I have not had to pay for accommodation in over a month and food has been provided for me along the way on several occasions.
-Whether it be friendly and generous Couchsurfing or Warmshowers hosts, friends met during or before the trip or people at private houses, police and gas stations or temples where I have clumsily asked permission to pitch my tent, the response has always been overwhelmingly positive.
+I’ve not had to pay for accommodation in over a month and food has been provided for me along the way on several occasions.
+Whether it be friendly and generous Couchsurfing or Warmshowers hosts, friends met during or before the trip, or people at private houses, police and gas stations or temples where I have clumsily asked permission to pitch my tent, the response has always been overwhelmingly positive.
 I am just blown away by the generosity of everyone that has crossed my path so far.
 Although I know this isn’t the reason why they are doing it, I cannot wait for the day I can pay it forward when I am in a situation to do so.

 There is not a chance in the world I will ever work in a cubicle full time again.
 What’s this crap about?!
 Real life is outside and I’m a jungle woman.
 Period.